Axelle-SKICA/Hobbies-API-PHP/README.md

 With this API you will have access to a list of some of __my hobbies__ (_Lucky you !_).

 - I have assessed my own __level__ of "mastering" each hobby (_Shocking news ! so...I'm not excellent at everything I do and like ?!
-No._)
+No... but almost :wink: _)
 - each hobby belongs to one ore more __categories__

-Database structure and seeding file are available in "data".
+Database structure, and a seeding file are available in "data".

 ## Routes